AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 # ClientCredentialClient

 Client Credential clients are used for machine-to-machine communication without
-            the presence of a User, such as a headless application that does not require User authentication.
+            the presence of a User.
             These clients are issued an Id and Secret upon creation, which are later used for authentication against OSIsoft Cloud Services.
 More than one Secret can be created for a Client.
 You can read more about these clients